Yandex Cloud

 Note

-If using a highly available master, allow traffic to the CIDRs of the subnets where the master hosts are located or to the cluster CIDR for node groups.
+If using a highly available master, allow traffic to the CIDRs of the subnets where the master hosts are located, or to the cluster CIDR for node groups.
 This is required for transmitting service traffic between the master and nodes.

 Allowing traffic for node groupsAllowing traffic for node groups

-For node groups to run properly, create rules for incoming and outgoing traffic and apply them to node groups:
+For node groups to run properly, create rules for incoming and outgoing traffic and apply them to the node groups:

 • Port range: 0-65535.